stanislavras/Geonames_recommendation_system/README.md

 The resulting dataset is sorted by the population and converted into the list of tuples as per requirement.
 The `geoname` function is created for optimizing the further use of the solution.

-Five random queries are chosen from the test dataset and tried with the `geonames` function.
+Five random queries are chosen from the test dataset and tried with the `geoname` function.
 For all five queries the solution finds a location with the correct geonameid in the first row.
 In terms of spelling, one is a full match with the recommended geoname (score=0.95); three have a minor difference of one letter each (scores from 0.91 to 0.93); and one is a bit off (score=0.89), but still fully recognizable.

 Considering that the algorithm will be used as a recommendation system for a human operator, the Sentence Transformer based solution works quite well and might be used for the designated task.